Skip to content

 3 BHK Cost Estimate

-For a 3 BHK, ₹10 lakh generally covers only the basics if you plan carefully.
-A full-fledged home interior design for such a space often ranges from ₹12–20 lakh for a more complete outcome.
-Within a ₹10 lakh budgets, you might expect:
+For a 3 BHK Interior, ₹10 lakh covers only the basics if you plan carefully.
+A full-fledged home interior design for such a space ranges from ₹12–20 lakh for a complete outcome.
+You can expect:

-• Basic modular kitchen (avoiding premium or imported finishes)
+• Basic modular kitchen (avoid premium or imported finishes)

 • Wardrobes in two bedrooms or simpler designs across all three